Róbert Mak: 2014–15 season

 On 19 July 2014, he signed a three-year contract with PAOK playing in Super League Greece.
 He enjoyed time on the pitch right from the start, and helped PAOK to lead the championship until December 2014, but poor results made the club fall in the league table to third place.
 On 22 February 2015, PAOK returned to winning ways after beating Veria 3–1 which ended a disappointing period of bad results for the club.
-He completed the 2014–15 Superleague Greece season with seven goals (third in his first season after Facundo Pereyra and Stefanos Athanasiadis) and five assists (second after Giannis Skondras).
+He completed the 2014–15 Super League Greece season with seven goals (third in his first season after Facundo Pereyra and Stefanos Athanasiadis) and five assists (second after Giannis Skondras).

 2015–16 season

 On 16 July 2015, in the preliminary round of the UEFA Europa League PAOK was beaten 2–1 in the first leg in Croatia against Lokomotiva with Mak scoring the lone goal.
 In the second leg against Lokomotiva Zagreb, Mak scored a brace, with one of them being a right footed shot from more than 35-yards out, in a 6–0 win to advance.
 On 20 August, in the first leg of the Europa League playoffs against Brøndby IF, Mak had a hand in all five goals, as he netted a hat-trick, created the second goal, and teed up Garry Rodrigues for the third.
 On 12 September, in his third appearance for the 2015–16 season he scored his first goal in a 3–0 away win against Veria.
 Two weeks later, he scored in extra time giving his club the victory against Atromitos.
 On 1 October, in a home match against Borussia Dortmund in the Europa League, Mak contributed a 34th-minute goal in a 1–1 draw.
 In late October, it was reported that Mak was in talks with the club regarding a contract extension until 2019.
 On 5 November 2015, Mak reduced the club side's arrears in added time in a 2–1 away loss for Europa League against FC Krasnodar.
-On 30 November, he was substituted off the pitch in a 3–1 win over Kalloni after sustaining a knee injury.
+On 30 November, he was substituted off the pitch in a 3–1 win over AEL Kalloni after sustaining a knee injury.
 On 6 December, he gave the lead by scoring the first goal in a 2–1 home win against Panionios.
 Four days later, he scored his ninth goal in this year's Europa League to force a surprise defeat on Borussia Dortmund, who qualified in second place from Group C despite the loss.
 Mak ran onto a Giannis Mystakidis throughball, knocked it beyond goalkeeper Roman Weidenfeller and cut home from a tight angle.